All Products

 from maxframe import config

-# Reference the built-in scipy image.
+# Specify the built-in scipy image for this session.

 config.options.sql.settings = {